talhaparacha/pubkey_encrypt/README.md

 > This branch contains all the work done by me, Muhammad Talha Paracha, as a Google Summer of Code 2016 participant.
 I also wrote weekly blog posts during the 3-month coding period, and they can can be tracked [here](http://www.talhaparacha.com/gsoc2016/).

-Please head over to the [official project page for Pubkey Encrypt](https://www.drupal.org/project/pubkey_encrypt) if you want to see its latest status.
+> At this point in the repo, the module can be used and the build is stable.
+Please head over to the [official project page for Pubkey Encrypt](https://www.drupal.org/project/pubkey_encrypt) if you want to see its latest status or known issues.

 # Pubkey Encrypt for Drupal 8